Rays vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .292 with an RBI.
+- Bichette will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .375 with a double.

 Bichette Recent Games